openaps/docs/source/docs/Overview/manual-system.md

     * Code one or more of these strategies such that they can accept live and/or historic patient data and output suggestions for temp basal changes. (oref0 is currently popular.)
     * Evaluate the efficacy of these algorithms by testing their suggestions against live and historic data
     * Iterate on the algorithms and their implementation to improve their output
     * Test at least these cases: data corruption, lack of data, lack of connectivity, and other non-ideal operating conditions, and provide error checking.
-Also, create a “preflight check”.
+Also, create a `preflight` check.
     * Create a loop alias and retry logic